eddyerburgh/notes/docs/operating-systems/linux/the-page-cache-and-page-writeback.md

 # The page cache and page writeback
 {:.no_toc}

-The page cache is a disk cache used to minimize disk I/O. Instead of read requests and write operations running against a disk, they run against an in-memory cache that only reads data from disk when needed, and writes changes to disk periodically.
+The page cache is a disk cache used to minimize disk I/O. Instead of read requests and write operations running against a disk, they run against an in-memory cache that only reads data from disk when needed and writes changes to disk periodically.

 ## Table of contents
 {: .no_toc  }